 ddShapefile <- convert.to.shapefile(dd, ddTable, "Id", 5) #convert to shapefile, type polygon

 write.shapefile(ddShapefile, 'c:/…’, arcgis=T) # save to location of choice

+\end{verbatim}

 Figure XY: Rectangular state-space for a Florida panther camera trapping study in the PSRP area (grey outline, red blotch in inset map of Florida) containing some ocean (white) that needs to be removed from the state-space.

 You can read shapefiles into R loading the package maptools (REF) and using the function readShapeSpatial().
 Make sure you read in shapefiles in UTM format, so that units of the trap array, the movement parameter sigma and the state-space are all identical.
 Intersection of polygons can be done in R also, using the package rgeos (REF) and the function gIntersect().
 The area of your – single - polygon can be extracted directly from the state-space object SSp:

+\begin{verbatim}

 > area <- SSp@polygons[[1]]@Polygons[[1]]@area /1000000

+\end{verbatim}

 (dividing by 1000000 will return the area in km2 if your coordinates describing the polygon are in UTM).

-To include this polygon into our MCMC sampler we need one last spatial R package – sp (REF), which allows us to check if a pair of coordinates falls within a polygon or not.
+To include this polygon into our MCMC sampler we need one last spatial R package – sp (REF), which has a function XYZ which allows us to check if a pair of coordinates falls within a polygon or not.
 All we have to do is embed this new check into the updating steps for s:

+\begin{verbatim}

 Scand <- as.matrix(cbind(rnorm(M, S[,1], 2),